-- want to invest in a portfolio whose main focus is to invest in emerging markets equities.
+- want to invest in a portfolio whose main focus is to invest in emerging markets equities. - can afford to immobilize their capital for at least 5 years; - accept to bear the risk of capital loss.

 The investor might not recover its invested capital at the end of the recommended 5 years minimum investment period.